 Alongside these special projects, we have a busy schedule of performances.
 Each term, we have four sung chapel services, five or six lunchtime concerts and a session of ABRSM exams.
 Every pupil takes part in the annual House Music competition and the annual House Singing competition.

 At Twyford we strive to produce a creative, exciting and wide-ranging programme of Drama to include everything from puppetry to Shakespeare, from improvisation to formal Public Speaking.
 Each year group performs on stage throughout the academic year, whether that is within our Christmas Year 3 Nativity or our Twyford’s Got Talent Competition.

-At Twyford we strive to produce a creative and exciting programme of Drama.
-A highlight being the annual Year 6 and 7 musical; a fully staged production with an accompanying pit band!
-Produced in the Spring term this musical is open to all children in year 6 and 7 (often there are over 100 cast members involved) and we frequently discover previously unknown talent among the less confident pupils.
-Similarly, the Year 8s experience a five day workshop, ‘Scenes from Shakespeare’ and with gentle guidance from the team of professional actors even the quietest and most reluctant performers tend to blossom.
-This post-exam ‘Shakespeare Week’ involves every member of the team.
+A highlight of the year is the annual Year 6 and 7 musical: a fully staged production with an accompanying pit band!
+Produced in the Spring term, this musical is open to all children in Years 6 and 7 (often there are over 100 cast members involved) and we frequently discover previously unknown talent among the less confident pupils.
+Every pupil participates, whether onstage or backstage as a valuable member of the team.